Charge and temporal characterisation of silicon sensors using a two-photon absorption laser: Two-photon absorption laser system

 The pulse width is observed to vary over time for a constant dispersion compensation.
 To characterise these fluctuations, the pulse width is monitored over four hours, showing a peak-to-peak variation of \SI{150}{\femto\second}.
 This data can be seen in \fig\ref{fig:temporalProfile}~(right).
 Along with a small ($<1\%$) variation of the output power of the laser, this results in an undesired variation of the number of charge carriers liberated in the semiconductor per laser pulse over time.
 To correct for this variation offline, a fraction of the beam is diverted to a silicon diode.
 The same material, silicon, is chosen to have a direct correspondence to TPA effects since it is inherently nonlinear.
 At the present time the calibration fraction is about 85\% of the total laser power as it also serves to decrease the incident power onto the Detectors Under Test (DUT).
-The output of this reference diode is first amplified with a Cividec C2-TCT amplifier.
+The output of this reference diode is first amplified with a Cividec C2-TCT amplifier~\cite{Cividec}.
 This amplified signal is monitored using an oscilloscope (DSO-X 3054A) which integrates the signal of each pulse.
-A quarter-wave and half-wave plate combined with a polarising beamsplitter are placed after the autocorrelator to ensure constant polarisation at both the reference diode and the DUT.
+A quarter-wave and half-wave plate combined with a polarising beam splitter are placed after the autocorrelator to ensure constant polarisation at both the reference diode and the DUT.
 The half-wave plate is used to rotate the polarisation such that the maximum transmission at the air-silicon interface is achieved.
 The resulting signal fluctuation after this correction is 1.6\% (standard deviation) of the signal; the data are shown in \fig\ref{fig:correctionDiode}.

 To minimise the voxel size, the laser beam is focused using a microscope objective.
-As described in \cite{svelto1998principles}, the temporal and spatial evolution of a Gaussian beam that is focused to a beam waist $w_0$ with a temporal width $\tau$ is given by~\cite{svelto1998principles}:
+As described in \cite{svelto1998principles}, the temporal and spatial evolution of a Gaussian beam with a temporal width $\tau$ that is focused to a beam waist $w_0$ is given by~\cite{svelto1998principles}:

 where $E_p$ is the pulse energy.
 The two-sigma beam radius $w(z)$ of the electric field along the beam propagation direction is given by